-The long essay is written on an approved subject chosen from the area of the special period.
-The rich historical resources of the immediate locality are exploited, students are introduced to archaeology, take part in field studies and work in the Record Office and the Leeds Local History Library.
-The department is well equipped and the course as a whole provides students with the opportunity to equip themselves with knowledge and skills to become teacher historians.
+Throughout the course emphasis is placed on the study of primary sources; and in the long essay, which is written in the third year on an approved subject chosen from the area of the Special Period, their use is especially encouraged.
+Students are able to work in the Record Office and the Leeds Local History Library, and the course as a whole provides them with means and opportunity to equip themselves with knowledge and skills to become teacher-historians.